rtavaresramos/rtavaresramos/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Visable Labs
-- 🌱 I’m currently studying Tailwind UI migration
+- 🌱 I’m currently studying about how to improve performance in Web Development
 - ⚡ Fun fact: I could spend an entire year only eating chicken :D

 ###